 Nitrogen is a component of the chlorophyll molecule, and it promotes optimum shoot and leaf growth.
 Adding a fertilizer high in nitrogen (such as 6-2-1 or 10-5-5) to a fruiting or flowering plant, like a tomato or a petunia, will result in excessive green growth often at the expense of flower and fruit production.
 But adding it to a green, leafy vegetable plant, such as spinach or lettuce, makes much more sense.

 Phosphorous, on the other hand, is used for cell division and to generate new plant tissue.
 It promotes good root growth and is used to encourage fruit and flower production.
 Phosphorous is particularly important for root crops, like beets, carrots, and onions, as well as for encouraging flower and fruit production.
 That’s why fertilizers that contain bonemeal and rock phosphate are often recommended for use on root crops; both are rich in phosphorous.
-Choose a fertilizer that’s higher in phosphorous for plants that produce flowers, fruits (like tomatoes and cucumbers), or edible roots.
+Choose a fertilizer that’s higher in phosphorous for plants that produce flowers (like peonies), fruits (like tomatoes and cucumbers), or edible roots.

 This plant nutrient helps trigger certain plant enzymes and regulates a plant’s carbon dioxide uptake by controlling the pores on a leaf’s surface, called stomata, through which gasses pass.
 Potassium levels influence a plant’s heartiness and vigor.